The Active Public Space “How to” guide is now available!

 Market tag: market’s weekly schedule

-If you want to see more pictures, please go to the APS FaceBook Page
+> If you want to see more project pictures, please follow the link to the APS FaceBook Page

 BCN SUPERILLA workshop was held at IAAC between the 5th and the 7th of September.

-16 students, responding to our call for papers, learned about Basics of Computation Design, Web Data sourcing, Data Visualization, Augmented reality, Robotic Data Visualizations, Grasshopper and Environmental Data&NDVI analysis, Emergenct Design and Advanced Behaviours thanks to IAAC, CCEA, UAAV and Nuomena teachers.
+16 students, responding to our call for papers, learned about Basics of Computation Design, Web Data sourcing, Data Visualization, Augmented reality, Robotic Data Visualizations, Grasshopper and Environmental Data&NDVI analysis, Emergenct Design and Advanced Behaviours thanks to IAAC, CCEA, UAAV and Nuomena teachers (BCN workshop program).

 For updates follow this blog or our APS Facebook Page